 Securing Ukuwela as a wild space is the first piece of a puzzle in the creation of a successful and highly regarded habitat conservation programme in Africa.
 It is a natural jewel.
 The river, fever tree forests, open veld, riverine thickets and mixed woodland make it one of the most beautiful and diverse wilderness areas in the region.

-The conservancy is a five minute drive from Umkhumbi Lodge and is the base for their environmental awareness courses.
+The conservancy is a five minute drive from Umkhumbi Lodge and is the base for the Roberts’ environmental awareness courses for (mostly) school and student groups.
 In addition to those courses the Roberts offer internships with up to three month placements, or a minimum of two weeks volunteering.
 Included are basic bush skills, core conservation principals, night skies, game walks, game drives and more.
+There are visits to the KwaZulu-Natal Sharks Board, uShaka Marine World, to unique, pristine Kosi Bay and Tembe Elephant Park on the Mozambique border, while Anton frequently takes groups on overland safaris into the wildest parts of Namibia and Botswana.

-24 hours on Ukuwela was a little different, as I observed what actually goes down.
+24 hours on Ukuwela, at present also around 800 hectares, was a little different, as I observed what actually goes down.

 I doubt the Roberts anticipated the direction the internships and volunteer courses would take.
 They knew of course of the conservation awareness, the hands-on skills, but the courses have proved to be life changing for many.